MohammadShahin/Provectus-internship-test-task/README.md

 ```
 $ sudo docker-compose up --build
 ```
 This will make the app run localhost:3001.
-The results will be generated and stored in *output.csv* in *processeddata* alongside the postgres database.
+The results will be generated and stored in *output.csv* in *processeddata* in *minio* directory alongside the postgres database.

 <a name="coding-tasks-for-data-engineers"></a>
 ## Coding Tasks for Data Engineers